 Now that you’ve prepared to raise monarchs, these next steps take less time and allow you to enjoy this magical transformation as a curious spectator.
 You may be surprised to hear that rearing baby caterpillars is easy…but only if you have a good system in place.

-However, if the egg turns completely dark, your caterpillar didn’t survive.
+If the egg turns completely dark, your caterpillar didn’t survive.
 This macro photography of a monarch egg shows an egg that has been parasitized by trichogramma wasps.
 The dark-spotted egg signifies the monarch embryo has been destroyed.

 To the naked eye, this will appear as a completely dark egg.
+(Use a magnifying glass to get a better look.)

 If you have a dark egg, give it 48 hours to make sure it’s not a viable caterpillar.
 Then fold the egg inside the leaf and smash it with your fingers.
-Otherwise, in about 10 days a bunch of tiny wasps will emerge, mate, and start parasitizing more monarch eggs!
+Otherwise, in about 10 days a bunch of tiny wasps could emerge, mate, and start parasitizing more monarch eggs!

 An unfertilized monarch egg will take on a different appearance.
 It will remain cream-colored, but…